- About Us

 Many different types of compensation may be available in a personal injury case, including:

 Before you rush to accept a fast settlement from an insurance company for your injuries, discuss the value of your claim with an experienced Denver personal injury attorney that you can trust.
 Insurance companies frequently undervalue claims to save money on payouts.
-A lawyer, on the other hand, will want you to receive as much financial compensation as possible for your serious injuries.
-There is no such thing as an average settlement or a “best and final” offer.
-A skilled personal injury lawyer in Denver will help you negotiate the settlement that you deserve.
+A lawyer, on the other hand, will fight for your legal rights and help you receive as much financial compensation as possible for any catastrophic injuries.
+There is no such thing as an average settlement offer or a “best and final” offer.
+A skilled personal injury lawyer in Denver will provide experienced legal representation for accident victims and help negotiate the settlement that you deserve.

 A damage cap is a statutory limit on the amount of money that can be awarded in a personal injury claim.
 Many states impose caps on claims against certain parties, such as the government and medical providers.
-In Colorado, there is currently a damage cap on noneconomic damages (pain and suffering) of $250,000, plus inflation.
+Under Colorado personal injury law, there is currently a damage cap on noneconomic damages (pain and suffering) of $250,000, plus inflation.

 However, there are exceptions for permanent physical impairments (no cap) or if there is clear and convincing evidence that an increase is justified ($500,000).
 In a medical malpractice case, the cap can be increased to $300,000, but the total amount of damages cannot exceed $1 million.
 In addition, punitive damages cannot exceed the amount of actual damages awarded.

 Do not delay in seeking an attorney’s advice after being injured in a preventable accident.
 A time limit applies to your Denver personal injury claim.
 If you take too long to bring a cause of action, your case may be barred by the courts.
 A statute of limitations applies to all personal injury lawsuits in Colorado.
-This law gives claimants no more than two years from the date of the accident to file a related personal injury claim.
+Colorado personal injury law gives injury victims no more than two years from the date of the accident to file a related personal injury lawsuit.

 There are exceptions to the rule, but they are rare.
-If you don’t discover your injuries until after the accident, the statute of limitations may be tolled, or paused, until the date of discovery.
+If you don’t discover your physical injury until after the accident, the statute of limitations may be tolled, or paused, until the date of discovery.
 If the plaintiff is a minor, he or she has two years from the date that he or she turns 18 to file a personal injury claim in Denver.
 If the claimant is suing a government entity, however, the time limit is shortened to 180 days.
-The best way to protect your rights is to contact a Denver personal injury attorney as soon as possible.
+The best way to protect your rights as an accident victim is to contact a Denver personal injury attorney as soon as possible.

 When you file a claim with an insurance company for compensation after a harmful accident in Denver, it is important to realize that the insurer will not have your best interests in mind.
 The representative you speak to – known as the insurance claims adjuster – is not on your side, no matter how polite or helpful he or she may seem.
 An insurance company’s main goal is to save itself as much money as possible on your claim.